wangyf6891/LTH-MRS/README.md

 ## Datasets

 + Yelp2018: We provide the processed dataset in [data file](/data).
 + Kwai and TikTok: we provide the URL of original data.
-We do not provide the processed dataset here because we don't make sure whether we have the right to open it.
-If you have difficulties getting it or processing it, you can contact us.
+We do not provide the processed datasets here because we don't make sure whether we have the right to release them.
+If you have difficulties getting them or processing them, you can contact us.
   [Kwai original data](https://www.kuaishou.com/activity/uimc); [TikTok original data](https://www.biendata.xyz/competition/icmechallenge2019/).

 ## Parameters